jsmarier-courses/midterm-project-carolinewurster/mpad2003_midterm_carolinewurster.md

 The SPLIT function divides text around a specified character or string, and puts each fragment into a separate cell in the row.

 To clean the data, I used the SPLIT function for the “Description” column because it had an English and French description.
-However, for this dataset, everything is only in English so we didn’t need the French translation.
+However, for this dataset, everything is only in English, so we didn’t need the French translation.

 * To start, I added 2 new columns
 * In one of the columns, I wrote the SPLIT function as so:

 `=SPLIT(D2, "|")`
 * I used "|" as the delimiter because this is where the English and French are separated so they'll go into different columns